kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - **Member Cluster**: A kubernetes cluster that is part of a cluster inventory.

 - **Cluster Manager**: An entity that creates the ClusterProfile API object per member cluster, and keeps their status up-to-date.
 Each cluster manager MUST be identified with a unique name.
   Each ClusterProfile resource SHOULD be managed by only one cluster manager.
 A cluster manager SHOULD have sufficient permission to access the member cluster to fetch the information so it can update the status of the ClusterProfile API resource.

-- **ClusterProfile API Consumer**: the person running the cluster managers or the person developing extensions for cluster managers for the purpose of workload distribution, operation management etc.
+- **ClusterInventory Consumer**: Controllers or tools that leverage ClusterProfile and require access into the member clusters for the purpose of workload distribution, operation management etc..
+They are defined in another API, which is not defined in this KEP and left to the ClusterManager to define.
+Their name must be unique for the inventory.
+Among other parameters, Cluster Managers MUST know the following information about the consumer: their name, if credentials are needed (or not) and if so, preferred namespace to read credentials in  as secrets or serviceaccount used to read the credentials (other fields may be defined in other KEPs, those are the necessary fields for this KEP only).

 ### User Stories (Optional)